-The AI energy saving model library mainly trains different AI models, such as the energy saving scenario recognition model, base station traffic prediction model, energy saving strategy selection model and base station cooperative energy saving technology, etc.
+The AI energy saving model library mainly trains, storages and manages different AI energy saving models, such as the energy saving scenario recognition model, base station traffic prediction model, energy saving strategy selection model and base station cooperative energy saving technology, etc.

 Business logic needs to be combined to deploy AI model to the "AI-based energy saving strategy block".
 In the process of model training, the fusion between different models shall be considered to improve the accuracy of model prediction and the efficiency of energy saving.